Two weeks ago

 we looked at the topic a bit further and tried to put together some categories.

-Earlier this week, I shared with Fr.
+Earlier this week, I shared this with Fr.
 Matt Gworek, who, as you know, is spending some months with us at S+L, and he also expressed some frustration at the fact that there is no list of Catholic Doctrine (so you can blame him if you find me in "error").

 He agreed that it can be confusing: There’s fallible and infallible teaching.
 There’s divinely revealed and not divinely revealed Teaching.
 There’s reformable and irreformable Teaching.
 There's infallible Teaching that has not been divinely revealed and there’s infallible Teaching that has not been defined.